STARS – Sustainable Travel: Active, Responsible, Safe

 STARS supports pupils' wellbeing, helps to reduce congestion at the school gates and improve road safety and air quality.

-We currently have the Silver Accreditation at Foster’s.
+We currently have the Gold Accreditation at Foster’s.

 Junior Road Safety Officers (JRSOs)

-We have an active JRSO team, consisting of two Year 5 pupils: Adam and Harleen, and two Year 6 pupils: Abbie and Kiefer.
+We have an active JRSO team, consisting of two Year 6 pupils: Adam and Harleen, and two Year 5 pupils: Mel and Tom.
 They regularly meet with Sally Barrett (Road Safety Officer for Bexley Council) to discuss how we can promote sustainable travel, whilst staying safe at the same time.
 The JRSOs have lead assemblies and competitions, and made traveling safer for the school.

 Walk to School Week